openlibhums/janeway/docs/source/copyeditor.rst

 .. figure:: nstatic/completed_copyedit.png
-    :alt:Alt: The three columns on the ‘Copyedit Requests’ page (‘Awaiting initial decision’, ‘In progress’ and ‘Completed’.
+    :alt: The three columns on the ‘Copyedit Requests’ page (‘Awaiting initial decision’, ‘In progress’ and ‘Completed’.
 There is a task in the right column that has been completed.

     A task that has been completed